andraugust/andraugust.github.io/pycharm-remote.md

 ### Setting remote environment variables

-It has happened to me that an environment variable wasn't found to be defined on the remote system, and using something like ```os.environ['CUDA_VISIBLE_DEVICES']='1'``` in the script I was running didn't work.
+Sometimes an environment variable isn't found to be defined on the remote system, even when something like ```os.environ['CUDA_VISIBLE_DEVICES']='1'``` is in the running script.
 The solution is to set the environment variable directly in PyCharm:

 Run > Edit Configurations > _set environment variables_ > Apply > OK

-But I only recommend doing this _after_ an error related to undefined environment variables appears _and_ no other solution fixes it.
+An example use case is setting `LD_LIBRARY_PATH` for using CUDA.